Remarks on soft ball packings in dimensions 2 and 3: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:lattice}}

 The proof relies on the properties of Voronoi and Delaunay tesselations in normed planes; for a broader introduction on this topic, the interested reader is referred to \cite{AKL} or \cite{Lambert}.
-Without loss of generality, we may assume that the unit disk $\MM$ of the normed plane $\M$ is smooth and strictly convex.
+Recall that if $\p$ and $\q$ are points of the normed plane $\M$ with unit disk $\MM$, then $\|\p-\q\|_{\MM}$ stands for the $\MM$-distance from $\p$ to $\q$.
+Without loss of generality, we may assume that $\MM$ is smooth and strictly convex.
 Observe that in this case, for any points $\p \neq \q$, any line parallel to $[\p,\q]$ contains a unique point whose $\MM$-distance from $\p$ and $\q$ are equal, where $[\p,\q]$ stands for the (closed) line segment connecting the points $\p$ and $\q$.
 Thus, the bisector of any segment is homeomorphic to a line.
 Furthermore, we assume that $0 < \lambda < \gamma(\MM)-1$, as otherwise the statement of Theorem~\ref{thm:lattice} is trivial.

 Let $\mathcal{C} \subset \M$ be a point set such that $\mathcal{P}=\{ \c + \MM: \c \in \C \}$ is a packing of translates of $\MM$.
 We show that there is a lattice packing $\P'$ satisfying $\bar{\delta}_2(\PP_{\lambda}) \leq \bar{\delta}_2(\PP'_{\lambda})$.
 Clearly, we may assume that $\P$ is \emph{saturated}, i.e. the $\MM$-distance of any point of $\M$ is strictly less than two from some point of $\C$, as otherwise we may add additional translates of $\MM$ to $\P$.